aws-samples/aws-modernization-with-snyk-container-security/content/30_Secure_Container/32_image_recommendations.md

 FROM python:3.11.5
 ```
 ### **Note:**
-Dont to forget to save your Dockerfiles with your changes moving forward.
+Dont to forget to save your Dockerfile with your changes moving forward.

 Now, rebuild the image:
 ```bash